 - Relief from side effects of chemotherapy.

 - Can help you have less complicated menstrual periods and easier pregnancy.

 - Helps with high blood pressure.

 - Relief from headaches and migraines.

-Is Reflexology for you?
+Is this treatment for you?

-So, you may ask yourself is reflexology for me?
+So, you may ask yourself is treatment for me?
 Well, the good news is reflexology is suitable for most adults young and old.
 However, there are certain conditions where you should not have reflexology.
-Therefore, your reflexology session begins with a consultation that enables me to determine if reflexology is right for you.
+Therefore, your session begins with a consultation that enables me to determine if reflexology is right for you.
 I put your health first, so you may need to consult your doctor to get permission before your treatment can start.
 Examples are if you have diabetes, a pacemaker, fungal infection, or a heart condition.
 If you are unsure about anything, please contact me for advice before booking an appointment.
 I will keep all your medical and personal information confidential for future treatments.

 Please note you should not use reflexology instead of conventional medical care.
 Consult a health care professional for medical advice.